 Ba (hons) philosophy/sociology

 Dip CPP( Core Process Psychotherapy)

-2 year post qualifying training in pre and perinatal psychotherapy
+Certificate in Mindfulness based Supervision ( UKCP registered supervisor) 2 year post qualifying training in pre and perinatal psychotherapy.
+(Karuna Institute)

 ACCP(association of Core Process Psychotherapists) member.